 Kathleen Swigger, Professor; Ph.D., Iowa.
 Artificial intelligence; human factors; computer instructional systems; computer-supported cooperative work.

-Paul Tarau, Associate Professor; Ph.D., Montreal.
+Paul Tarau, Professor; Ph.D., Montreal.
 Intelligent agents; compilers and abstract machines; distributed logic programming; natural language processing.

 Costas Tsatsoulis, Professor and Dean of the College of Engineering; Ph.D., Purdue.
 Multi-agent systems; case-based reasoning; machine learning; intelligent image analysis.

 Xiaohui Yuan, Associate Professor; Ph.D., Tulane.
 Computer vision; data mining; machine learning; pattern recognition; video processing.

 Discovery Park, F201

 Where will your graduate studies take you in the future?
 Will you break new ground in artificial intelligence, computer security or something entirely new?
 The University of North Texas can give you the tools youíll need.